Geontech/docker-redhawk-components/README.md

 ```bash
 make sharedRhAsset ASSET=DataConverter
 ```
-Use the syntax below to add your custom REDHAWK SharedLibrary Component into your ComponentHost image. **Prior to running this command**, copy your Component's directory to `.[centos or ubuntu]/Dockerfiles/rhSharedLibrary/components` because the Dockerfile attempts to copy your component from this path into the image.
+Use the syntax below to add your custom REDHAWK SharedLibrary Component into your ComponentHost image. **Prior to running this command**, copy your Component's directory to `./ ubuntu/Dockerfiles/rhSharedLibrary/components` because the Dockerfile attempts to copy your component from this path into the image.

 ```bash
 make sharedCustom CUSTOM=[CUSTOM]
 ```

-To add *multiple* SharedLibrary type components into your ComponentHost, space separate your SharedLibraries and also include the dependencies in each SharedLibrary:
+To add *multiple* SharedLibrary type components into your ComponentHost, space separate your SharedLibraries.
+Also be sure to include the runtime dependencies for each SharedLibrary identified in their spd.xml files:

 Add DataConverter and SourceSDDS, with dependencies, to empty ComponentHost image:
 ```bash